-Like many businesses and institutions, the Marine Corps has a set of values that encompass the attitudes and choices that its members abide by.
+Like many businesses and institutions, the Marine Corps has a set of Core Values that encompass the attitudes and choices that its members abide by.
 Unlike other businesses and institutions’ employees, for Marines, these values are a lifestyle that has been ingrained into them since their first day of training.
-Ask any Marine what the Corps’ values are and they will immediately respond with HONOR, COURAGE, and COMMITMENT.
+Ask any Marine what the Corps’ core values are and they will immediately respond with HONOR, COURAGE, and COMMITMENT.
 On the surface it might seem simple.
 All of the words fit well into the definition of a Marine.
 It’s pretty straight forward.
 However, if you dig deeper, you will find that those words aren’t so simple to a Marine.
 Expectations are weighted onto each word.
 When a Marine graduates boot camp they might say three words to describe the values of the Marine Corps, but have actually committed to so much more going forward.

-HONOR is the foundation that the values are built on.
+HONOR is the foundation that the Marine Core Values are built on.
 When you think of honor, or any of the three values, think of what the perfect form of that is.
 It takes an extremely high level of dedication and focus to uphold the highest ethical and moral standards.
 Marines won’t steal, cheat, or lie.
 They have a responsibility to themselves and those around them to be honest and fair.
 They are held accountable for their actions and hold others accountable as well.
 The pride of the Marine Corps stands on this value.
 Without honor, the other values will fall short.

 COURAGE is something that might come to mind immediately when you think of Marines.
 What they say, is that courage is the heart of the Corp; meaning, it is something that comes from deep inside.
 It’s the will that pushes Marines during the mental, moral, or physically trying moments.
 It gives them the strength to confront challenges and push the fear and self-doubt to the side in order to make hard or stressful decisions.
 Courage is a value that really separates Marines from the rest of us.
 It’s a concept that is instilled in many of them before becoming a Marine, and then driven into them harder during training.
 This gives them the ability to lead and put forth the extra effort needed in times when someone needs to step forward.